 (b) may be notified in writing by the Chairperson to any other medical practitioner, nurse or midwife who attended the woman before the occurrence of her death if the Committee considers that that medical practitioner, nurse or midwife should be informed of that determination and those comments.

-[Section 340K inserted by No. 19 of 2016 s.
+[Section 340K inserted: No. 19 of 2016 s.
 50.]

 340LA.
 Further provisions relating to proceedings of Committee